 Course Syllibus for MYP Technology = F.A.C.S.

-This course intertwines both skills and content knowledge so that students understand Family and Consumer Science (F.C.S.) and prepares students for real world life skills.
-Students are encouraged to think critically, work cooperatively & independently, as well as becoming open minded & a food risk taker!
+This course intertwines both skills and content knowledge so that students understand Family & Consumer Science (F.C.S.) and prepares students for real work life skills.
+Students are encouraged to think critically, work cooperatively & independently, as well as becoming an open minded, food risk taker!

-In Multi-Cultural Foods Class, students learn and come to appreciate several different cultures, as it relates to food.
-They’ll learn about safety & sanitation, teamwork, kitchen math, nutrition, and vegetarianism, all while practicing cooking techniques through a world cultures lenses.
+In Multi-Cultural Foods class, students learn about several different cultures, as it relates to food.
+They’ll learn about safety & sanitation, teamwork, kitchen math, nutrition, and vegetarianism all while practicing cooking techniques through a world cultures lens.
 Students will be using the MYP Design Cycle while creating their food products.

 - Units of Study

 “Working together + great communication as a group, can positively impact others.”

 “When developing & creating foods, your group needs to be fair & share when using supplies, plus work together well to produce your delicoius foods.”